The Ultimate Guide to Houston's Free Museums

 Montrose

 Photography is one of the most accessible and relatable art forms.
-This small gallery in Montrose offers many opportunities to dive into the medium through rotating exhibitions, and both on- and offsite class offerings.
+This small gallery in Montrose offers many opportunities to dive into the medium through rotating exhibitions and on- and offsite class offerings.

 Houston Christian University Museums